bluezed/FTV-Guide-Repo/README.md

 FTV-Guide-Repo
 ==============

+> **NOTE** *This is the original FTVGuide, a fork of the [script.tvguide](https://github.com/twinther/script.tvguide) by twinther.*

+> *The FTVGuide is free and open source.
+There is no charge for using it so if your installation asks for payment or a donation then you have not installed the original FTVGuide but some "rip-off" version!*

-Repository that hosts the FTVGuide XBMC/Kodi add on.
+Repository that hosts the FTVGuide Kodi add on.

 This repository is maintained by rayw1986 and bluezed.